1969 FENDER JAZZ BASS

 Other 1969 Jazz bass characteristics: Large two piece "C" logo including a small ® mark and four individual patent numbers applied under the finish, rosewood fretboard, white plastic binding on neck, pearloid block fret markers, medium jumbo fret wire, neck butt date etc. ink stamps, fifth hole on neck butt for hanging while painting, F Series neck plate, neck pocket paint stick etc., tortoise shell/white/black/white vinyl pickguard or white/black/white vinyl pickguard on custom colors, thumb rest under G string, ground shields under pickups,chrome pickup cover and bridge cover with foam rubber string mute, heptagonal shaped knobs, Stackpole or CTS potentiometers (often with overstocked 1966 codes), ground shield under pots assembly, cylindrical blue or orange striped "chicklet" tone capacitor, plastic coated wiring or occasionally cloth wiring, ground wire route underneath bridge, non-threaded single groove bridge saddles, hang tag.

 Serial numbers ranged from roughly 216000 to 280500 although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.
+For more precise dating, cross reference the serial number with the instrument's neck butt stamp, pickup date and potentiometer codes.